PBRjr/obsidian-eberron-notes/Campaign Notes/Brainstorms/Dreamlily Den.md

 | 9   | **Energy Burst:** The player can cast one spell they know at one level higher than they have spell slots for, without expending a spell slot.
 Lasts 1 round.         |
 | 10  | **Divine Reflexes:** The player can take an additional reaction this round and gains +2 AC until the start of their next turn.                                       |

-**plot stuff**
-- turned over furnitures, left behind belongings, general signs of leaving in a hurry.
-- a note on a table that reads "BLACK GUARD, BURN IT ALL, MOVE THE PRISONERS TO SKYWAY"
-- [[Godlings, Demigods, and Other Mythical Creatures]] is on the desk from his capture
-- guards might drop hints about an untouchable location on the skyway
-- flashing crystal wrapped with a magical conduit leading to various structures in the warehouse
-	- bomb timer, trigger skill challenge to escape the burning/collapsing warehouse with the Black Guard close in tail

-**enemy roster**
-all boromar enforcers and members have left only druggies and the drug makers that were left behind without their knowledge after the raid begins:
-Hobgoblin death captain leader of the black guard, Garhorn knows of him Hired hands Orc Blitzers to deal with the bulk of the members during the raid

 **loot**